3dem/emhub/docs/developer_guide/content.rst

 =================

 This section explains how one can modify some pages from EMhub or add new ones.
-For that, it might be required to provide "content" functions that prepare the data that will be used in the pages (`Jinja <https://jinja.palletsprojects.com/en/3.1.x/>`_ templates).
+For that, it might be required to provide "content" functions that prepare the data to be used in the pages (using `Jinja <https://jinja.palletsprojects.com/en/3.1.x/>`_ templates).
 Additionally, the REST API could also be extended.

-For modifying existing templates or creating a new one it might be helpful to learn the basics of `Jinja Templates <https://jinja.palletsprojects.com/en/3.1.x/templates/>`_.
+For modifying existing templates or creating a new one, it might be helpful to learn the basics of `Jinja Templates <https://jinja.palletsprojects.com/en/3.1.x/templates/>`_.

-In this section, we will use the customization of EMhub for the Single Molecule Imaging Center (EMhub-SMIC) at StJude as an example.
+In this section, we will use the customization of EMhub for the Single Molecule Imaging Center (EMhub-SMIC) at St. Jude as an example.

 Changing Existing Templates
 ---------------------------

-Builtin templates in EMhub are stored in the ``emhub/templates``.
-To modify existing templates, the recommended procedure is to create an ``extra/templates`` folder inside the ``$EMHUB_INSTANCE`` folder.
+Builtin templates in EMhub are stored in the ``emhub/templates`` directory.
+To modify existing templates, the recommended procedure is to create an ``extra/templates`` folder inside the ``$EMHUB_INSTANCE`` directory.

-For example, if we want to use a different logo, we should make a copy of the ``main_topbar.html`` template and place it under ``$EMHUB_INSTACE/extra/templates``.
-In that copy, we can replace the default logo url with a new one.
+For example, if we want to use a different logo, we should make a copy of the ``main_topbar.html`` template and place it under ``$EMHUB_INSTANCE/extra/templates``.
+In that copy, we can replace the default logo URL with a new one.
 The following block shows the differences between the default file and the modified one.

 .. code-block:: diff